azikar24/Articlya/README.md

 do the same for all of the 3 test files

 ### For Code Coverage
-The Project only had one method that i can test with the run code coverage, in the file ArticleRepositoryTest The remaining methods were context based and I was not able to run the code coverage
+The Project only had one method that I can test with the run code coverage, in the file ArticleRepositoryTest The remaining methods were context based and I was not able to run the code coverage